 - Scurvy dog: a personal insult.

-- Shiver me timbers: an exclamation of surprise.
+- Shiver me timbers: an

 - Swashbuckling: fighting and having fun on the high seas.